CI with Django

 Another major advantage of CI.

-Broken deployments can be prevented by running a comprehensive test suite of unit and integration tests when developers check in code to a source code repository.
+Broken deployments can be prevented by running a comprehensive test suite of and when developers check in code to a source code repository.

 Any bugs accidentally introduced during a check-in that are caught by the test suite are reported and prevent the deployment from proceeding.